 - A network connectivity problem using DNS over TCP (Outbound connection to ts-dns.threatstop.com on Port 53).

-- the policy is not available yet.
-It typically takes less than 15 minutes for new devices and new policies to be activated in the Policy Service but it can occasionally take up to 30 minutes.
+- The policy is not available yet.
+It typically takes less than 15 minutes for new devices and new policies to be activated in the Policy Service.

 - Some versions of the Cisco ASA software include a DNS Application Layer Gateway (ALG) enabled by default, which interferes with ThreatSTOP’s DNS updates, creating failures to retrieve the policy data.
 The ALG can be disabled with these commands: